-From the Colosseum in Rome, through the charming watery channels of Venice, to the Leaning Tower of Pisa, Italy has some of the most iconic places for travellers to visit.
+From the Colosseum in Rome, through the charming channels of Venice, to the Leaning Tower of Pisa, Italy has some of the most iconic places for travelers to visit.
 However, most people believe that exploring Italy is expensive.
-But, the truth is that Italy offers a plethora of inexpensive cultural activities and a superb public transport.
-These and the tips mentioned in this article will show you that visiting Italy on a budget isn’t impossible and that it’s actually much cheaper to explore than what people generally think.
-Read on: Italy on a budget
+But, the truth is that Italy offers a plethora of inexpensive cultural activities, beautiful nature, and superb public transport.
+The tips mentioned in this article will show you that visiting Italy on a budget isn’t impossible and that it’s actually much cheaper than what people generally think.
+Read on:

 Let’s start with the basics: your flight.
 If you’re flying in from some other European country, go for a budget airline.
 If your flight is from another continent, consider booking your flight tickets to a hub city, like London, Berlin or Paris.
 Even if it’s a place that’s not on your list, you will be able to get a flight with one of the European budget airlines and save a lot.

-Like I mentioned, Italy has a superb train network.
+As I mentioned, Italy has a superb train network.
 You can cover the main locations with the Trenitalia express train passing through Milan, Venice, Florence, Rome, and Naples.
 I know that you might be used to purchasing your tickets through intermediaries that offer a better price most of the time, but that’s not the case with the Italian Railways.
 You’ll get the cheapest tickets by purchasing them directly from the Italian Railways.
 And if you book in advance, the fare will be even cheaper.
 Check out this useful article if you’re planning to explore Italy by train.
 For more tips about train travel in Europe, check out my detailed guide.

 - Rent a bicycle: this will cost you between 10 and 15 EUR per day, but it will allow you to see much more of the city and not to be dependent on the public transport.